Click play to listen to this article.

 Our brain will inevitably become wired to seek the support of our partner by ensuring the partner’s psychological and physical proximity.
 If they ever fail to reassure us, we are programmed to continue our attempts to achieve closeness until they do.

-Attachment theory proves this.
-To paraphrase Amir Levine, the author of Attached:
+And attachment theory proves my point.
+To paraphrase Amir Levine, the author of Attached, the definitive book on attachment theory:

 People are only as needy as their unmet needs.
 When their emotional needs are met, and the earlier the better, they usually turn their attention outward.
 This is sometimes referred to in attachment literature as the “dependency paradox”: The more effectively dependent people are on one another, the more independent and daring they become.